 Over the last 30 years, worldwide absolute poverty has fallen sharply (from about 40% to under 20%).
 But in African countries the percentage has barely fallen.
 Still today, over 40% of people living in sub-Saharan Africa live in absolute poverty.

 Poverty is sometimes more about how a society shares money out than how much money there is overall.
 Some African countries are very poor, but others are wealthier (often from oil) with extreme inequalities between their citizens.

 Some people take an unsympathetic view of poverty and starvation in Africa.
 Others suggest that more political initiative is needed.
 In fact, the situation is very complicated.
 Each African country has a unique history, and today faces unique challenges.
 Development efforts require many different parts of society working together towards the same goals.
 In reality, this is hard to achieve.

 When there are no strong democratic traditions, an army can easily take over a country (in a "military coup").
 Leaders who don't have to worry about re-election can make themselves rich.
 Without a mature legal system, corruption and bribery make it difficult for businesses to establish and without industry, prosperity is elusive.

 It's easy for those living in England, with its 800-year history of human rights law and long political stability, to imagine the same situation should be found in the rest of the world.

 But as recently as 1950, only four countries in Africa (currently there are 55) even had their own independent government; the rest were colonies of Western powers.
-The UK's position as a former colonial power (with some of our national wealth derived from our history of owning colonies), means we have to be careful about "telling them what to do".
+The UK was a former colonial power, with some of our national wealth derived from these past colonies.

 Stable government and democracy, which are generally critical to eliminating poverty, are slowly developing across much of the continent.
 It takes many decades for stable government, economic stability and the rule of law to establish.